30 Gluten-Free Family Dinners That Don’t Taste Like a Compromise

 15) Slow Cooker Salsa Chicken

-What makes this meal a weeknight winner: When I can remember to set something in the slow cooker, it is slow cooker salsa chicken.
-I have to prepare dinner in five hours using just five ingredients.
-Put 1.5 lb of boneless skinless chicken breasts into a slow cooker.
-Add a 16 oz jar (check for gluten) gluten-free taco seasoning, a can (drained) black beans, and a can of corn.
-Cook on low for 6-8 hours.
-The chicken should come apart with very little effort.
-Use two forks to shred it.
-You can pair it with rice, corn tortillas, or add it to a salad.
-You can substitute chicken breasts for thighs since they are juicier and won’t dry out as quickly.
-For a version based on tomatillos, you can use salsa verde instead of red salsa.
-Avoid taco seasoning packets that don’t say gluten free; they could contain wheat starch as a filler.
+What makes this meal a weeknight winner: Slow cooker salsa chicken is at the top of my mind if I remember to set something up in the slow cooker.
+I have to ready my dinner in 5 hours with 5 ingredients.
+Place 1.5 lbs of boneless skinless chicken breasts in the slow cooker.
+Put in a 16 oz jar (check for gluten) gluten-free taco seasoning, a can of black beans (drained), and a can of corn.
+Cook on low for 6 to 8 hours.
+The chicken should fall apart with no effort.
+Shred it with two forks.
+Pair this with rice, corn tortillas, or use it on top of a salad.
+Instead of chicken breasts, use chicken thighs as they are juicer and won’t dry out as fast.
+For a tomatillo version, use salsa verde instead of the red salsa.
+For taco seasoning, avoid the non gluten free packets as they may have wheat starch as a filler.

 16) Greek Chicken Bowls

-Greek chicken bowls are gluten-free Mediterranean options.
-They give you that sense of satisfaction that meal prep paid off.
-The marinade handles everything.
-Chicken thighs should be cubed and marinated for at least 30 minutes (overnight is preferred) in olive oil, lemon juice, oregano, garlic, salt and pepper.
-Sear for 3 to 4 minutes on each side in a hot pan, reaching at least an internal temperature of 165°F. Create bowls with rice or cauliflower rice and top them with a salad of cucumbers, tomatoes and feta cheese, kalamata olives, and tzatziki (confirm gluten free yogurt) and include a wedge of lemon.
-For a meatier variation, substitute the chicken with ground lamb.
-You can replace the rice with either chickpeas or roasted potatoes.
-Avoid the deli grocer’s pre-packaged gyro meat because it often contains breadcrumbs.
+Greek chicken bowls are a gluten-free Mediterranean option.
+They give that feeling of satisfaction that meal prep pays off.
+The marinade takes care of everything.
+Chicken thighs mean cubing them and marinating them for a minimum of 30 minutes (overnight preferred) in olive oil, lemon juice, oregano, garlic, salt and pepper.
+Sear them for 3-4 minutes on each side in a hot pan to reach an internal temperature of at least 165F.
+Make bowls using rice or cauliflower rice and add a salad consisting of cucumbers, tomatoes, feta cheese, tzatziki (confirm yogurt is gluten free), kalamata olives, and a lemon wedge.
+For a meatier option, replace the chicken with ground lamb.
+You can also substitute rice for chickpeas or roasted potatoes.
+Do not get the pre-packaged gyro meat from the deli grocery; it usually has breadcrumbs.

 17) Tomato Soup And Grilled Cheese

-Why this deserves a weeknight: soup & grilled cheese (GF bread) is gluten free but still hits me right in the feels What makes this place so special is its gluten free bread.
+Why it deserves a weeknight is cause soup & grilled cheese (GF bread) is gluten free “still hits me right in the feels” What makes this place so special is its gluten free bread.
 For the soup, heat olive oil in a pan, add chopped onions and minced garlic, cook until translucent, then stir in canned San Marzano tomatoes, gluten free vegetable broth, some basil and a splash of cream.
-Pürieren nach 20 Minuten Kochzeit.
-Take the gluten-free sandwich bread (either from Schar or Canyon Bakehouse), butter both sides, place a layer of cheese that is a mix of sharp cheddar and gouda, and grill on low to medium heat for three minutes on each side to achieve a golden brown, cheese-melted perfection.
-Substitution ideas: Instead of canned San Marzano tomatoes, use some really ripe fresh ones in the summer; use smoked gouda instead; and please avoid using cheap supermarket GF bread as it breaks on the griddle and creates a mess with toasted crumbs and melted cheese.
+Puree after cooking for 20 minutes.
+Take the gluten-free sandwich bread (either Schar or Canyon Bakehouse), butter both sides, put a slice of cheese that is a combination of sharp cheddar and gouda, and grill on low to medium heat for three minutes on each side to get golden brown cheese-melted perfection.
+Replacement suggestions: In place of canned San Marzano tomatoes, consider using very fresh ripe tomatoes (available in summer); substitute with smoked gouda; and please do not use inexpensive supermarket GF bread as it shatters on the griddle and creates a mess with toasted crumbs and melted cheese.

-The most frequent mistake when consuming gluten free (GF) foods is accidentally not eating any bread.
-The errors seem to disregard small bottles, seasoning packets, or stock cubes.
-I have a list of “automatic label-check” ingredients on the inside of the pantry door.
-Tracking down each instance one-by-one is definitely more difficult.
+The biggest misconception about eating gluten free (GF) foods is that you are not supposed to eat any sort of bread.
+The mistakes appear to ignore little containers, seasoning packets, or stock cubes.
+I keep a list of ‘automatic label-check’ ingredients on the inside of the pantry door.
+I know searching for each case one-by-one is for sure harder.

-The topic is soy sauce and sauces from Asia.
-Soy sauce, teriyaki sauce, hoisin sauce, and oyster sauce are almost always made with wheat.
-Utilize tamari or an alternative that is gluten free.
+The subject concerns soy sauce and Asian sauces.
+Soy sauce, teriyaki sauce, hoisin sauce, and oyster sauce nearly always contain wheat.
+Use tamari or another gluten-free alternative.
 The same audit criteria apply to bottled stir fry sauces and marinades.

 • Worcestershire sauce contains malt vinegar, which is derived from barley, thus not GF.
 Although Lea & Perrins offers a GF version in the UK, they do not offer it in the US.
 A substitution can be coconut aminos or a GF Worcestershire sauce (Annie’s, French’s).

 Broths and stocks.
-Boxed broth can contain “natural flavors” and/or a wheat-based thickening agent called a roux.
-Check for gluten-free options or choose bone broth (less risk).
+Boxed broth may contain “natural flavors” and/or a wheat-based thickening agent (a.k.a. a roux).
+Gluten-free options are available, but less risk may be associated with choosing bone broth.

-Seasoning packets.
-Most contain wheat starch or modified food starch as a carrier.
-Purchase GF-labeled packets or create them yourself using separate spices.
+Most seasoning packets contain wheat starch or modified food starch.
+Buy GF-labeled packets or make your own using individual spices.

-* Deli meat and sausages.
-Some processed meats have fillers that include wheat.
+* Deli meats and sausages.
+Some processed meats have fillers that contain wheat.
 There is a marked GF list from Boar’s Head.
-Gluten is most probably present in generic deli meats and breakfast sausage links.
-Always check.
+Gluten is likely in standard deli meats and breakfast sausage links.
+Always verify.

-Out of all types of vinegar, malt vinegar is the only one regarded as unsafe.
-All other kinds are safe, including distilled white vinegar (even if the source was wheat, gluten proteins are removed by distillation), apple cider, rice, balsamic, and red wine vinegars.
+Of all vinegars, malt vinegar is the only one considered unsafe.
+All other varieties, including distilled white vinegar (even though the source was wheat, the gluten proteins are removed by distillation), as well as apple cider, rice, balsamic, and red wine vinegars, are considered safe.

 18) Sesame Tofu Rice Bowls

-What makes this a weeknight winner: sesame tofu rice bowls pack big flavor even without a meat option.
+What makes this a weeknight winner: sesame tofu rice bowls even without a meat option pack big flavor.
 Le dîner est riz, tofu et tamari.
 For 20 minutes, press extra-firm tofu between some paper towels.
-Cube and toss them with cornstarch, salt, and pepper.
+Then, cube and toss them with cornstarch, salt and pepper.
 In avocado oil, pan fry over medium high heat until golden and crispy on all sides, approximately 8 minutes total (about 2 minutes per side).
-Sauce with tamari, rice vinegar, honey, garlic, ginger, and one teaspoon of cornstarch mixed in.
-Serve with rice and steamed broccoli, shredded carrots, scallions, and sesame seeds.
-You can substitute tofu with either shrimp, chicken, or cubed salmon.
-To make it soy-free, replace tamari with coconut aminos.
-Do not use silken or soft tofu; it won’t get crispy in the pan.
+Then, sauce with tamari, rice vinegar, honey, garlic, and ginger plus one teaspoon of cornstarch mixed in.
+Finally, serve with rice and steamed broccoli, shredded carrots, scallions, and sesame seeds.
+Instead of tofu, you can substitute for shrimp, chicken or cubed salmon.
+To make it soy-free, swap tamari with coconut aminos.
+Silken or soft tofu won’t get crispy in the pan, so avoid using that kind.

 19) Sausage And Peppers

-Why this earns a weeknight: Leave off the hoagie roll and sausage and peppers is naturally gluten free!
-I usually don’t skip the roll because sausage and peppers is a good dinner.
+What earns a weeknight is leaving out the hoagie roll and sausage and peppers is naturally gluten free!
+I typically do not skip the roll because dinner with sausage and peppers is good.
 In a large skillet, slice and brown Italian sausage (be sure it’s gluten-free because most are not) for 5 minutes.
-Then, add sliced bell peppers, an onion, and some garlic.
+Next, include sliced bell peppers, one onion, and a bit of garlic.
 Add a splash of white wine.
-Cover and cook for fifteen minutes.
-The sausages will be done cooking and the peppers will soften and become sweet.
-If you’d prefer a sandwich version, you can also choose polenta, roasted potatoes, or gluten-free rolls.
+Cover the items and cook them for the next fifteen minutes.
+The sausages will finish cooking, and the peppers will soften and acquire a sweeter taste.
+Alternatively, you can pick polenta, roasted potatoes, or gluten-free rolls if you’d like a sandwich version.
 You can substitute Italian sausage with chicken sausage or chorizo.
-For a saucier dish, add a can of fire-roasted tomatoes.
-Watch out for breakfast sausage as some brands contain wheat fillers.
+To make the dish saucier, include a can of fire-roasted tomatoes.
+Be cautious about breakfast sausage since certain manufacturers include wheat fillers.

 20) Classic Chili

-Why this earns a weeknight: Classic chili is an easy gluten-free family dinner and the only gluten risk is the seasoning packet which you can leave out.
-Sauté onions, garlic, jalapeños, bell peppers, and 1 lb ground beef.
+Why this earns a weeknight: Classic chili is an easy gluten free family dinner and the only gluten risk is the seasoning packet which you can omit.
+Sauté onions, garlic, jalapeños, and bell peppers with 1 lb ground beef.
 Then add and cook for a minute: tomato paste, cumin, chili powder, smoked paprika, oregano, and some salt.
-Now, include fire-roasted tomatoes, gluten-free beef broth, and 2 (drained) cans each of kidney beans and black beans.
+Now add fire-roasted tomatoes, gluten free beef broth, and 2 (drained) cans each of kidney beans and black beans.
 Cook for 45 min – 1 hour.
-The flavors become more complex with the added time the chili is cooked.
+The longer you cook chili, the more complex the flavors will be.
 This can be served with rice, baked potatoes, or corn chips.
-You can use ground turkey instead of ground beef, or mix beef with chorizo.
-For added depth, place a square of dark chocolate at the end.
-If there is no gluten-free label, do not use the pre-packaged chili seasoning.
+You can use ground turkey instead of ground beef or mix beef with chorizo.
+For added depth, place a square of dark chocolate in the pot at the end.
+If there is no gluten free label, do not use the pre-packaged chili seasoning.

 21) Roast Chicken Dinner

 Why this earns a weeknight: Roast chicken has classic family dinner value, plus, it doesn’t require a single GF substitute.
 Bird, salt, time.
-Dry the 4 to 5 lb whole chicken, season the inside and outside with salt, stuff with lemon halves and herbs, and tie the legs.
-Roasting takes about 60 to 75 minutes (15 minutes for each pound) at 425°F. You want the skin to be a deep golden color and for the juices to run clear when you tip the bird.
-Additionally, the thigh joint should reach 165°F. Put carving on pause to take a rest.
-Enjoy with some green vegetable and oven-baked potatoes.
-Instead of one whole chicken, try two cut-up chickens (cooks faster, more crispy skin per person).
-For quicker cooking and skin that is crispier, try the spatchcock method at a high temperature (450°F for 40 minutes).
-If you want to avoid juices spilling out of the meat and onto the cutting board, wait at least 15 minutes before carving.
+Prepare the 4 to 5 lb whole chicken by drying it, seasoning the inside and outside with salt, stuffing it with lemon halves and herbs, and tying the legs.
+At 425°F roasting takes 60 to 75 minutes (15 minutes per pound).
+You want the skin to have a deep golden hue and the juices to run clear when you tilt the bird.
+In addition, the thigh joint needs to hit 165°F. Take a break from carving.
+Pair it with some green vegetables and oven-baked potatoes.
+Instead of one whole chicken, consider using two cut-up chickens (cooks quicker, more crispy skin to go around).
+To cook faster and achieve crispier skin, try the spatchcock method at a high temperature of 450°F for 40 minutes.
+To prevent juices from spilling out of the meat and onto the cutting board, wait a minimum of 15 minutes before cutting.

 22) Gluten-Free Mac And Cheese

 What makes this a weeknight winner: kid-approved mac and cheese that is gluten-free and has hidden substitutes kids won’t know about if done right.
-For this recipe you will need to take 1 lb of gluten-free pasta (for example Banza chickpea or Jovial brown rice) and cook it according to package instructions minus 1 minute.
+For this recipe, you need to take 1 lb of gluten-free pasta (such as Banza chickpea or Jovial brown rice) and prepare it according to package directions but subtract 1 minute from the total cooking time.
 Drain the pasta.
-While the pasta is cooking, prepare the sauce.
-To start, melt 4 tablespoons of butter and combine it with either a gluten-free flour blend or cornstarch (4 tablespoons).
+As the pasta is cooking, make the sauce.
+To begin, melt 4 tablespoons of butter and mix it with either a gluten-free flour blend or 4 tablespoons of cornstarch.
 This will make a roux.
-After that, add 3 cups of warm milk, whisk, and cook for five minutes.
-Take the sauce off the heat and stir in 3 cups of shredded sharp cheddar and 1 additional cup of gruyere until completely melted.
-Once you have drained the pasta, stir in crushed gluten-free crackers and parmesan cheese.
-If the top layer is golden and bubbling, broil for 2 to 3 minutes.
-Alternatives: Instead of the cheddar-gruyere mixture you can use a blend of fontina, gouda, or pepper jack.
-The first step in making a tuna casserole is to add a can of tuna (be sure to drain it first).
+Following that step, incorporate three cups of warm milk, whisk it, and allow it to cook for five minutes.
+Remove the sauce from the heat and add in 3 additional cups of shredded sharp cheddar and 1 more cup of gruyere cheese stirring until it is all completely melted.
+After draining the pasta, add the crushed gluten-free crackers and parmesan cheese, and mix.
+If the top layer is golden and bubbling, set the oven to broil and do this step for two to three minutes.
+Alternatives: An option for the cheddar-gruyere mixture is a combination of fontina and gouda or pepper jack.
+The first step to preparing a tuna casserole is to include a can of tuna (remember to drain the tuna beforehand).
 Don’t use mushy corn pasta for mac and cheese.

 23) Chicken Fried Rice

 Why this earns a weeknight: Chicken fried rice is a gluten-free option (just swap soy sauce for tamari).
-Use refrigerated jasmine rice that is a day old since freshly made rice will get sticky.
-First, scramble two eggs with a little oil and push them to the side.
-Then, in the same pan, add 8 oz of precooked and diced chicken thighs, as well as peas, carrots, and scallions.
-After that, add the rice and keep cooking in the hot wok or pan.
-Stir to mix after drizzling some tamari and adding a splash of sesame oil.
-Cook on high heat for 3-4 minutes to make the rice crispy and for everything to be steaming.
+Use refrigerated jasmine rice that is at least a day old since freshly made rice can be sticky.
+First, scramble two eggs with a little oil and set them aside.
+Next, in that same skillet, add in 8 oz of precooked, diced chicken thighs, peas, carrots, and chopped scallions.
+Following that, include the rice and continue cooking in the heated wok or pan.
+After drizzling some tamari and adding a splash of sesame oil, stir to combine.
+Cook for 3 to 4 minutes on high heat so that the rice gets crispy and everything is steaming.
 Shrimp or pork could be used instead of chicken, or you could just add more eggs.
-Another option for flavor is kimchi.
-Do not use rice that has just been cooked as it is too moist and will become mush when stir fried in the wok.
+An alternative choice for taste is kimchi.
+Do not use freshly cooked rice, as it will be too moist and will turn to mush when stir fried in the wok.

-Typically, around half of the gluten present in a weeknight dinner comes from the soy sauce.
-Standard soy sauce is brewed with wheat.
-I learned this the hard after mistakenly glutening a friend with celiac disease because I thought a soy sauce stir-fry was safe.
-The solution is just one bottle swap that works for around twelve recipes!
+Based on my experience, roughly half of the gluten in a weeknight meal comes from the soy sauce.
+Most soy sauce is brewed with wheat.
+I discovered this the hard way after mistakenly serving gluten to a friend with celiac disease, thinking a soy sauce stir fry was safe.
+The problem can be solved with just one bottle swap, which is applicable to about twelve different recipes!

-Tamari is a type of Japanese soy sauce which is generally produced without wheat.
-It smells and tastes like soy sauce, but is a bit richer and not as sharp.
+Tamari is a type of Japanese soy sauce that usually has no wheat added.
+It smells and tastes somewhat like soy sauce, but is a bit more rich and not as sharp.
 The difference can be interchanged 1-for-1.
-Keeping a bottle of GF Tamari in the pantry makes every Asian-inspired dinner on this list, along with marinades, dressings, and dipping sauces, safe without having to change the recipe.
+If you keep a bottle of GF Tamari in the pantry, you can make every Asian-inspired dinner on this list and use it, as well as marinades, dressings, and dipping sauces, without having to alter the recipe.

-You can replace Tamari with another ingredient in the same amount.
-San-J and Kikkoman both produce Tamari that is gluten-free certified.
-Unlike standard soy sauce, this one is a bit thicker with a slight umami taste.
-No one would ever notice unless you did a side by side comparison.
+You can substitute Tamari for any ingredient in the same quantity.
+San-J and Kikkoman both make Tamari that is certified gluten-free.
+Compared to regular soy sauce, this one is a little thicker and has a more pronounced umami flavor.
+Unless you did a side by side comparison, no one would ever notice.

 • Coconut aminos.
 They are soy-free and gluten-free. they are sweeter, have lower sodium, and are slightly thinner.
 Preferably substitute 1:1 but reduce other sweeteners in the recipe, as coconut aminos contain their own sugar.

-The trap of bottled sauces.
-Most contain soy sauce which has wheat or contains wheat thickeners.
-Hoisin, ponzu, oyster, sweet and sour, teriyaki, and stir-fry sauce.
-GF versions do exist (San-J has an entire line) but be sure to check the label every time.
-Brand reformulations happen.
+The deceit of bottled sauces: the majority include soy sauce which has wheat or uses wheat thickeners.
+This includes hoisin, ponzu, oyster, sweet and sour, teriyaki, and stir-fry sauces.
+Gluten-free versions do exist (San-J has an entire line) but you must check the label each time because brand reformulations occur.

-The ratio for the marinade.
-Tamari, rice vinegar, sesame oil, ginger, garlic, and honey can be done in equal parts and the first three + aromatics cover 80% of Asian marinades.
-Making 1 quart in a mason jar can last you the entire month for stir fry, lettuce wraps, dipping sauce, salad dressings.
+For the marinade, the ratio can be done in equal parts for tamari, rice vinegar, and sesame oil.
+The first three + aromatics cover 80% of Asian marinade.
+Combining these in a mason jar gives you about 1 quart and can last you the entire month for stir fry, lettuce wraps, dipping sauces, and salad dressings.

-Also excluded from this swap are low sodium soy sauces that are not different from regular soy sauces.
-As with other low sodium soy sauces, this one is wheat-based unless otherwise labeled gluten free.
+Low sodium soy sauces are also excluded from this swap because they are just like normal soy sauces.
+Like other low sodium soy sauces, this one is, unless otherwise labeled gluten free, wheat based.
 Sodium does not come from gluten, it comes from wheat.
-At least one of the soy sauces is likely to be unidentifiable while you are looking through the cabinets.
+At least one of the soy sauces is probably going to be the one that is unidentifiable while you rummage through the cabinets.

 24) BBQ Pulled Pork

-Out of the many options available, what makes a weeknight dinner special is BBQ pulled pork.
-It will be Gluten Free (with the correct sauce) and will last 2 whole evenings with scarcely any oversight during the cooking process.
-Coat a pork shoulder (4 to 5 pounds) with brown sugar, smoked paprika, garlic (in any form), salt and pepper, and slow cook for 8 hours on LOW or 6 hours at 300 degrees in the oven.
-It needs another hour if you are unable to separate the meat using two forks.
-Once finished, shred it and combine it with a gluten-free BBQ sauce (be sure to check the label since some sauces contain malt vinegar and/or Worcestershire sauce).
-It can be served on baked potatoes, rice, or gluten-free buns.
-You can substitute the pork shoulder with chicken thighs, which will reduce your cooking time to 4 hours, or you could substitute it with a beef brisket which will increase the cooking time but give you a deeper flavor.
+Of all the choices, BBQ pulled pork is what makes a weeknight dinner special.
+With little supervision during the cooking process, it will take Gluten Free (with the right sauce) and will last for 2 entire evenings.
+Coat a pork shoulder (4 to 5 pounds) with brown sugar, smoked paprika, garlic (any form), salt, and pepper, and slow cook for 8 hours on LOW or 6 hours at 300 degrees in the oven.
+If you are having trouble separating the meat using two forks, you’ll need to wait another hour.
+When finished, shred the meat and mix it with a gluten-free BBQ sauce (make sure to check the label, as some sauces include malt vinegar and/or Worcestershire sauce).
+It may be served on baked potatoes and rice, and also, on gluten-free buns.
+Instead of using pork shoulder, you can use chicken thighs which will cut the cooking time down to 4 hours.
+Alternatively, you can use a beef brisket which will give a richer taste, but will increase the cooking time.
 Carolina mustard-vinegar sauce gives a more tangy taste.
-Stay away from generic BBQ sauces that have malt vinegar.
+Avoid BBQ sauces that contain malt vinegar.

 25) Stuffed Sweet Potatoes